MISP/misp-book/README.md

 - Cthulhu Solutions
 - [CERT-EU](https://cert.europa.eu)

+and many other contributors especially the ones during the MISP hackathons.

 ## Contributing

 We welcome contributions to the MISP book.
 If you want to contribute, clone the [misp-book](https://github.com/MISP/misp-book) repository and pull a request with your changes.
+You can also [open issues](https://github.com/MISP/misp-book/issues) if you find any errors or propose changes.

 ## License